dorjeduck/llm.mojo/README.md

 ## How to Use

-Visit [llm.c on GitHub](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.
+Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.
 To use `llm.mojo`, follow the essential steps below:

 ### Step 1: Download and Tokenize a Dataset